drshahizan/SECP3843/submission/AdrinaAsyiqin/question4/answerQ4.md

 ## Question 4

+### Choosing An Appropriate Machine Learning And How To Use It

 ### Step 1: Data Cleaning
 - In this part, I execute all code in Google Colab
 - Firstly , load sales.json data from mongodb